 Figure 5: Model estimates for conversion compared across the three models

 Inflection is not semantically or functionally viable for all lexemes, therefore there is a high amount of items that never occur inflected.
 As compound models, the coefficients have different values for this zero part of the distribution.
 Figure 5 shows the influence of conversion and cosine similarity on the probability that a lexeme has an inflection ratio of 0.
 The end points show a consistently high/low influence towards the respective parts of the continuum.
-Pure verbs and pure nouns have the lowest probability to stay uninflected when occurring in their own word class, and high probabilities when rarely converted. is drastically changes as long as there is some degree of conversion.
+For verbs, the probability to never occur with a verbal -s or -ed is lowest when there is no conversion.
+As soon as there is some degree of conversion this drastically changes.
+In the middle of the continuum, the effect flattens until there is a sharp rise for items that have high proportions of nominal uses, meaning nouns with few verbal conversions are more likely to occur with verbal inflection.
+The model for nominal -s mirrors this trend.

 The 1 components of the models were mostly inconclusive, and therefore not visualized here.
 The reason for that lies in the extremely low amount of items that were always inflected.
 Most of these items had extreme values due to tagging or lemmatization errors.
 The few legitimate observations had very low frequencies.
 For nominal -s, pluralia tantum are a candidate category that has the potential to form a cluster, but either it is not a productive category or the sample size was just too low or the data too noisy to really see it.
 Furthermore, even most pluralia tantum will eventually be analogically backformed or otherwise used in a singular form at least once given a sufficiently large sample size.
 Theoretically, verbal -s has no plausible category analogous with pluralia tantum, neither does -ed.
 Dropping the 1-inflated component and using a correction for ratios equal to 1 appears to be a valid alternative strategy this type of model.